Luayabbas1981/PFS-demo/README.md

 ## 📌 Notes

 - No need to use px.
-FSS works with any unit or browser default.
+PFS works with any unit or browser default.

-- Don’t use clamp(), vw, or other JS-based scalers alongside FSS.
+- Don’t use clamp(), vw, or other JS-based scalers alongside PFS.

-- Avoid mixing multiple font scaling systems — FSS handles everything.
+- Avoid mixing multiple font scaling systems — PFS handles everything.

 - You don’t need to define font-size at all — defaults will still scale.

-## 🧠 Why FSS?
+## 🧠 Why PFS?
 Because you shouldn’t have to redesign typography for every screen.

-FSS helps you:
+PFS helps you:

 Design once, scale forever.